Fictions : d’autres mondes

 Jean-Baptiste Del Amo, Règne animal

-Jean-Baptiste Del Amo's book Règne animal captivates readers with the depth of time it opens up from a single place, which sees generations of a family succeed one another and agricultural practices undergo radical change.
-The way in which the narrative intertwines living beings and human activities helps to renew our perspective on agricultural territories.
+Jean-Baptiste Del Amo is a writer.
+His novel Règne animal captivates through the temporal depth it opens up from a single location—a farm that sees successive generations of a family and a radical transformation in agricultural practices.
+The way the narrative intertwines living beings and human activities helps to renew our perspective on agricultural landscapes through the lens of contemporary ecological considerations.

 Tuesday 10 March at 1pm

-Aurélien Bellanger, Les derniers jours du Parti socialiste (The Last Days of the Socialist Party)
+Aurélien Bellanger, The Last Days of the Socialist Party

 Tuesday 17 March at 1pm

-Joy Sorman's book Le témoin offers an insight into a building, the TGI, a contemporary monument that expresses the relationship that our society has, or thinks it has, with justice.
-The author's literary work, particularly her precise use of the different spaces in this place, is invaluable in conveying to students an awareness of what the space says about the social relationships that are forged there.
+Joy Sorman is a writer, television columnist and radio presenter.
+In Le témoin, she offers an immersive exploration of a building, the TGI, which is both a republican institution and a contemporary monument that expresses the relationship our society maintains—or believes it maintains—with justice.
+The author’s literary work, particularly her precise use of the building’s various spaces, reveals what the space says about the social relationships that form within it.

 Tuesday 24 March at 1pm